Lifecell: History

-In January 2005 Astelit launched GSM-1800 service under the life:) brand, and has attracted 7.6 million contract and prepaid subscribers by December 2007.
+In January 2005, Astelit launched GSM-1800 service under the life:) brand, and has attracted 7.6 million contract and prepaid subscribers by December 2007.

 In June 2011, it was reported that Russian conglomerate Alfa Group was negotiating a deal to purchase the 45% share in Astelit.

 In July 2015, Turkcell completed the acquisition of a 44.96% stake in the company owned by Rinat Akhmetov's SCM Holdings.

-In 2017, the company ended its operations in Ukraine's separatist entities Donetsk People's Republic and Luhansk People's Republic.
+In 2017, the company ended its operations in Ukraine's russian-occupied territories Donetsk People's Republic and Luhansk People's Republic.

 In 2018, the operator received licenses for 4G LTE in the ranges of 2600 MHz and 1800 MHz.
 On March 30, 2018, lifecell launched LTE Advanced Pro standard in about 20 cities of Ukraine.
-First and foremost, Kyiv, Lviv, Kharkiv, Odessa and Dnipro.
+First and foremost, Kyiv, Lviv, Kharkiv, Odesa and Dnipro.
 The company launched its 4G network on 1 July 2018.
 It is planned that by the end of 2018 the new standard will be available in 1500 cities, covering up to 50% of the total population of Ukraine.

+In January 2025, dual stack IPv6/IPv4 network was made available to mobile customers.

-Corporate Social Responsibility
+Corporate social responsibility

 In 2007, lifecell joined the UN Global Compact, as an initiative to encourage CSR (corporate social responsibility) practices by example including the 10 basic principles of human rights, labor standards, environmental protection and anti-corruption measures.